akospasztor/stm32-bootloader/README.md

 - Initial value: 0xFFFFFFFF
 - Bit order: MSB first

+__Important notes__:
-__Important notice__: in order to perform a successful application jump from the bootloader, the vector table of the application firmware should be relocated.
+- In order to perform a successful application jump from the bootloader, the vector table of the application firmware should be relocated.
 On system reset, the vector table is fixed at address 0x00000000.
 When creating an application, the microcontroller startup code sets the vector table offset to 0x0000 in the `system_stm32xxxx.c` file by default.
 This has to be either disabled (the bootloader can be configured to perform the vector table relocation before the jump) or manually set the vector table offset register (VTOR) to the appropriate offset value which is the start address of the application space.
 For more information, please refer to [[1]](#references).
+- The linker settings of the application firmware need to be adjusted from their default settings so that the start address of FLASH reflects the actual start address of the application space.

 ## Configuration
 The bootloader can be widely configured in the `bootloader.h` file.
 The file includes detailed comments and descriptions related to the configurable parameters and definitions.